jimmy-ly00/Ransomware-PoC/README.md

 * Added RSA asymmetric encryption of the AES key.
 * Added autodetection on Windows, Linux or macOS.
 * Added path argument to specify a directory.
-* Fixed handling of renaming files with a adding/removing ransomware extension
+* Fixed handling of renaming files with adding/removing of the ransomware extension.

 # Credit
 Credit goes to deadPix3l (https://github.com/deadPix3l/CryptSky) and contributers.